robotnik-dev/godot-template/README.md

 # CI

-Set the follwing vars and secrets in this project
+Set the follwing environment variable in this project GAMENAME

-Vars:
-GAMENAME

-Secrets:
-BUTLER_API_KEY
-ITCHIO_USERNAME